 Saint Louis University is home to nine learning communities:

 As you consider the choices, there are a few questions that can guide you in selecting the right learning community for you:

 It’s easy to apply to take part in a learning community at SLU.

 Step 1: Review the list of learning communities, and select the community or communities for which you want to apply.
 Don’t forget to look at the requirements for each learning community since some require a specific major or a supplemental application.

 Step 2: Apply for your learning community through the housing contract.
 To learn more about how to sign up for housing, click here.

 Step 3: Confirm your Learning Community courses.
 You will be registered for these courses prior to SLU101 summer orientation and will meet with an adviser then to make sure that they fit your schedule and major.

 If you’re wondering which learning community at Saint Louis University is right for you and the application process, take a look at these frequently asked questions.

-Students are encouraged to participate in the activities and programs focused on the theme of the learning community.
-Community experiences will not only focus on the theme of the learning community but will also provide you with social and educational programs to assist with your first-year transition to the University.
+Students are encouraged to participate in the activities and programs focused on the academic topic of the learning community.
+Community experiences will not only focus on the academic topic of the learning community but will also provide you with social and educational programs to assist with your first-year transition to the University.
 As you experience new freedoms, learn new routines and face new academic and personal challenges, a learning community can help you begin your college career on the right track.